turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 	[outer]DEBUG_TEXT_CAMERA_FACING		-- text will be rotated to face the camera [outer]DEBUG_TEXT_CAMERA_SCALING	-- text will be always the same size, independent of distance to camera
 - PutWaterRipple(String imagename, Vector position)
-- PutDecal(Decal decal)
-- PutEnvProbe(Vector pos)
-- ClearWorld(opt Scene scene) -- Clears the global scene and the associated renderer resources
+- ClearWorld(opt Scene scene) -- Clears the scene and the associated renderer resources.
+If parmaeter is not specified, it will clear the global scene
 - ReloadShaders()

 ### Sprite